Jimmydalecleveland/coding-blog/src/pages/webpack-babel-transpiling-dive/index.md

 ```

 The result of this build gives us a much smaller filesize, compared to adding all polyfills: 1512 lines unminified and 12.3 KiB minified.

+That's all for now, but in the next article I'll be going into browserslist configurations and how you can narrow down which browsers you want your transpiling to support.